 Only registered bidders will be allowed to bid in the auction.
 A letter of authorisation shall be produced by any person bidding on behalf of another person or entity.
 (Authorisation Form available on request.)

-All works will be on view prior to the sale.
+All works will be on view both online and at Pundole’s viewing gallery, prior to the sale.
+Viewing will be by appointment.
 Bidders are encouraged to view the works in person and discuss the condition with a representative from Pundole’s.
 Written condition reports are also available upon request.
 Please ensure that you request a condition report from Pundole’s on the lots that may be of interest, prior to the sale.
 Condition Reports broadly will provide details and information to the best of Pundole’s abilities, and Pundole’s cannot be held liable for any information that is erroneously provided or not mentioned.
 These reports have not been done by trained conservators.
 We encourage you to get an additional professional assessment should you need.
 Condition reports will broadly state the physical and visible, damaged and restored areas of the artwork.
 If there is an area specifically mentioned, it does not exclude other similar areas, and if there is a problem not mentioned, it does not mean that they do not exist.
 Any statement by Pundole’s does not constitute a representation, warranty or assumption of liability by Pundole’s of any kind.